 SHLEAC was established in 2021 to influence, guide and co-design mental health reform towards a more holistic compassionate person-centred model of care where spirituality and spiritual care are embedded in service delivery models.

-The national Spiritual Health Lived Experience Network will bring together a community of people who identify as having lived or living experience as a consumer or carer, to collaborate with SHLEAC and SHA in our advocacy work.
+- established the Spiritual Health Lived Experience Network, a community of people who identify as having lived or living experience as a consumer or carer to collaborate with SHLEAC and SHA in our advocacy work.

 Click here to find out more / join the Spiritual Health Lived Experience Network.

 Current SHLEAC Members:

 Read about Maria here.

 SHA's Mental Health Leader Jenny Greenham with former member Hannah Friebel and current members Evan and Maria in 2021.